 This is a short walk up and down the valley of Lavall (Lavail) near Sorède, tiny hamlet with delightful little church and traditional ‘Festa Major’ with sardane every November.

-The walk can wonderfully peaceful, allowing you to lose yourself in the cork oak forests as you follow the little picturesque river up over the rocks, waterfalls, gorges and even secret swimming pools for the hardy!
+The walk can be wonderfully peaceful, allowing you to lose yourself in the cork oak forests as you follow the little picturesque river up over the rocks, waterfalls, gorges and even secret swimming pools for the hardy!

 Getting there :

 Hidden at the bottom of the Valley of Lavail, the river Massane winds its way down through dense vegetation.
 Many little rock pools await the curious walker, and in late summer a cool picnic in the shade of the Oaks can be a real treat.

 Depending on recent rains the river can be mild or a powerful torrent, but in early autumn, it is normally a quiet place of beautiful contemplation.
 Drive up from the D11 Sorede-Argelès road to La Vall, and park in the car park just beyond the little hamlet.
 This is where you begin and end the walk at 500420 E 4706140 N.

 The trail is well marked with yellow paint strokes, although following the river is just as easy.
 The walking is not difficult, and since simply goes up the valley and back it can be as short as you like.

 If you go all the way to the head of the valley it is only about 2km each way and around 100 m climb overall.
 It can be done in about an hour, but if you want to make the most of the scenery you should allow two.

 Leave the car park and head east, following the track about 300 meters to the only tricky point where you encounter a gated private property and have to go right to circle around it.

 As you continue up the valley you catch glimpses of the Tour De Massane on top of the hills to the left.